honeycombio/observaquiz-ui/NOTES.md

 The tracing for this app is weird.
 I would love to add a 'description' field to each span!
 ... but that is not something i can work on offline.

+hmm, and then I hit a snag, and how do I debug without my traces?

+Now I need my local collector to serve the trace viewer... what is that local trace viewer thing, dangit... it was an azure whatzit.
+I have run it before, but I don't remember where or how.
+It's probably in my slack stream.

+Brains don't work anymore without internet!

+... fortunately my thing started working once I added a console log.
+Wat. (probably didn't compile fully before??)

 ### When you already have an API key

 When someone has an API key in their hot little hands already, the walkthrough of steps to get one is too slow.